 Through a press release, KRA moved to implement the levy after the Treasury CS disregarded a motion passed by Parliament to suspend it.

-Rotich mentioned that it will supplement tax revenue sources considering the huge consumption of petroleum products in the economy.Do You have any stories or Updates that you want to share with the world?
-Whatsapp or text us on 0713457481 or email email@example.com
+Rotich mentioned that it will supplement tax revenue sources considering the huge consumption of petroleum products in the economy.To share with us anything Whatsapp or text on 0713457481 or email email@example.com